As a shared owner, you have full responsibility for all repairs and maintenance to your home.

 A new build property has a 12-month defects period.
-In a WRHA new build, this starts from the day you move in.
+For our new builds, this starts from the day you move in.

 A defect is a building flaw or failure that's the builders responsibility to put right.
 The defects cover may differ with each development, but may include: